Managing Low Blood Sugars as a Mom with Type 1 Diabetes

 The more you do it, the better you will be at creating a sustainable type 1 diabetes management plan tailored to you that can help you prevent and treat low blood sugars with ease.

-You got this, and you are making your kiddos proud, T1D mama!
+You got this, and you are making your kiddos proud, type 1 diabetic (T1D) mama!

-Educational content related to type 1 diabetes is made possible with support from Lilly Diabetes.
+Educational content related to type 1 diabetes is made possible with support from Lilly Diabetes, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.